github/maintainermonth/README.md

 Maintainer week is an opportunity for maintainers to gather and share knowledge and experiences.
 It’s a time to see how other projects are tackling similar problems.
 And it’s a time to reflect collectively that the challenges faced aren’t all technical, and the burden on maintainers can come with a lack of boundaries, vacations, or emotional support.
 And it definitely doesn’t come with dental.

-**What’s going on this week?
-How do I get involved?
+**What’s going on during Maintainer Week?
+How do I get involved?**
-**

 This is an open source initiative to bookmark a week to collectively contemplate open source maintainership, whatever form that takes.
 Various organizations, projects, and companies will be running activities, events, and distributing resources.
 Submit a PR to list what you’re planning, so that folks can come participate.
 Anyone can plan or add something.
 No-one owns Maintainer Week - it’s for everyone.

 Some examples of what folks are doing:
-Recording special Podcast episodes
+- Recording special Podcast episodes
-Organizing special-edition open working group meetings Streaming live on Twitch
+- Organizing special-edition open working group meetings
+- Streaming live on Twitch
-Hosting mini-events
+- Hosting mini-events
-Convening tool-specific maintainer summits
+- Convening tool-specific maintainer summits
-Pledging to to donate to support Open Source
+- Pledging to to donate to support Open Source

 And next - enjoy!
 See the list below to plan your week.